 The contact hours shown in the course descriptions are minimal.
-The policy of the College permits students to enroll in additional subjects and laboratory work beyond those shown in this publication.
+The policy of the College permits students to pursue laboratory work beyond hours indicated in this publication.

 Credit Hours

 Semester hours of credit are awarded as follows: one semester hour of credit for each hour per week of class work; one semester hour of credit for each two hours per week of lab work; one semester hour of credit for every three hours of shop work; and one semester of credit for every ten hours of cooperative work experience.
 A student may take up to a maximum of 25 credit hours per semester.